theZMC/csv2json/README.md

 # csv2json

 This is a super simple utility used to convert a combined CSV of disparate data types into an array of JSON objects containing the only the keys that were populated in the CSV.

-Really this was just so we could convert exported splunk CSVs to JSON to edit and re- ingest via a HEC.
+Really this was just so we could convert exported splunk CSVs to JSON to edit and re-ingest via a HEC.

 ## Usage